Robots that learn to evaluate models of collective behavior

 \subsubsection{Per-Metric Diagnostics Reveal Model Artifacts}

-Having established that the benchmark reliably separates models, we next asked \textit{where} these models differ.
+Having established that the benchmark reliably separates models, we next asked \textit{how} these models differ.
 We extended the goals-reached analysis to nine per-time-step behavioral metrics—inter-individual distance (IID), IID change, alignment, fish speed, fish turn, fish–goal distance, fish-faces-robot, wall distance, and wall alignment—computing trial-level Wasserstein distances and summarizing policy rankings per metric in an annotated heatmap (Fig.~\ref{fig:gap}).
-Averaging ranks across all per-time-step metrics yielded mean ranks of \textit{Follow}: 3.56, \textit{Zone}: 3.11, \textit{Force}: 2.11, and \textit{ConvNet}: 1.22, consistent with the ranking induced by the goals-reached metric alone.
+Metric definitions and trial-level gap computations are detailed in Materials and Methods in the supplementary materials \cite{methods}.
+Averaging ranks across all per-time-step metrics yielded mean ranks of $\pi_{Follow}$: 3.56, $\pi_{Zone}$: 3.11, $\pi_{Force}$: 2.11, and $\pi_{ConvNet}$: 1.22, consistent with the ranking induced by the goals-reached metric alone.

 Occasional rank inversions were informative rather than contradictory, because they revealed specific model artifacts.
-The IID-change metric penalized the \textit{Zone} model because its sharp zone boundaries produce abrupt, unrealistic fluctuations in inter-individual distance.
-Conversely, the characteristic behavior of $\pi_{Follow}$—moving quickly to the goal and waiting—produced IID-change patterns that coincidentally resembled those of real fish.
-The \textit{Zone} model also exhibited unrealistically strong alignment: because the robot frequently positioned itself in the model's zone of orientation (ZOO), sustained alignment responses exceeded levels observed in live guppies.
-The relatively high turning noise in the \textit{Force} model may have contributed to its small gap on several metrics, but it resulted in a large sim-to-real gap for the fish-turn metric specifically.
+The IID-change metric penalized model $M_{Zone}$ because its sharp zone boundaries produce abrupt, unrealistic fluctuations in inter-individual distance.
+Conversely, the characteristic behavior of $\pi_{Follow}$—moving quickly to the goal and waiting—produced IID-change distributions that coincidentally resembled those of real fish.
+Model $M_{Zone}$ also exhibited unrealistically strong alignment: because the robot frequently positioned itself in the model's zone of orientation (ZOO), sustained alignment responses exceeded levels observed in live guppies.
+The relatively high turning noise in model $M_{Force}$ may have contributed to its small gap on several metrics, but it resulted in a large sim-to-real gap for the fish-turn metric specifically.